SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * name - the value of the OSM name tag.

-This style is Not yet fully functional - it is still very much a work in progress.
+This style is very much still a work in progress.